DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/ebs.md

 ### Cost

-- `EC2` accrue charges only while they're running.
+- `EC2` accrue charges ONLY while they're running - charge for instance hours.
 - `EBS` accrue charges unless they are deleted (NOT WHEN DETACHED!).
 - To avoid any charges to `EBS`, make sure have them deleted as well as `snapshots` created from them.
 - `EBS snapshots` are billed at a lower rate than active `EBS volumes` are.
 So for cost effectiveness, you can create `EBS` snapshots from `EBS` volumes and delete active `EBS` volumes.
 Later, you can restore the `EBS` volumes from the snapshots when needed.